top of page

 1. Dyeing Process

 Handmade area rugs especially antique rugs and vintage rugs often use natural dyes derived from plants, insects, or minerals.
-The color variations can result from slight differences in the dye batches, which may have been made at different times or with different materials.
+Color differences can occur due to small changes in dye batches.These batches may have been made at different times or with different materials.
 As a result, the yarns used in the rug weaving process may have subtle color discrepancies.
 Normally one would see abrash in a linear pattern.

 • Dyes